6 Bold Adventures Made Easy in Boulder

 The thrill: The burner roars to life, a massive pile of fabric transforms into an inflated orb and you'll climb in a basket for liftoff.
 Next thing you know, the ground below you grows ever more distant as you soar peacefully above Boulder Valley.

 Let’s make it happen: A hot air balloon ride is a bucket-list experience that’s best checked off in Boulder.
-That’s because the gregarious crew with Fair Winds Hot Air Balloons, Aero-Cruise Balloon Adventures or Life Cycle Balloon Adventures will ensure an adventure filled with belly-laughs and pinch-me moments while you take in an unbelievable, 360-degree panorama.
-From 14,259-foot-high Longs Peak to the Flatirons and the wide-open Eastern Plains, this is a perspective you can’t get anywhere else in the world.
+That’s because the gregarious crew with Fair Winds Hot Air Balloons, Aero-Cruise Balloon Adventures or Life Cycle Balloon Adventures will ensure an adventure filled with belly laughs and pinch-me moments while you take in an unbelievable, 360-degree panorama.
+From 14,259-foot-high Longs Peak to the Flatirons and the wide-open Eastern Plains, this is a perspective you can’t get anywhere else.
 It's true that you will have to get up before dawn (ballooning requires the stillness of the early morning air), but you'll be treated to breakfast goodies once you arrive.

 The thrill: Become so entranced by the hushed and sparkling winter forest that you don’t even notice you’re burning mega-calories as you traipse atop the snow.